wangziqi2013/wangziqi2013.github.io/_posts/2020-05-30-column-associative-cache.markdown

 On an cache access request, slot at index b(x) is first tested.
 If tags match, the line is returned as in a normal cache miss.
 Otherwise, if there is a miss, the slot at f(x) is also tested.
-If the test indicates a hit, then a hit is signaled, and the data item at f(x) is swapped with the one at b(x).
+If the test indicates a hit, then a second hit is signaled, and the data item at f(x) is swapped with the one at b(x).
+If the second probe still results in a miss, then a cache miss is signaled, and a request is made to the next level.
+After the request is fulfilled by the next level, the newly fetched line is installed into the secondary location, and the two locations are swapped.
 The swap operation ensures that more recently accessed data will always be put on the first-hit location, which reduces the chance that a second probe is needed, helping reducing the hit latency.
+Evictions are also needed, if the second probe misses, and the secondary location already contains a valid line.

+**Note: Although this paper adopts a different way of comprehending the operations, this is essentially the same as a design in which evicted lines are unconditionally kicked to the secondary location after evicting the cache line on that location.**

 Note that in order to correctly test tags for address match, the highest index bit should be stored as the tag, as in a two-way set-associative cache design of the same size (the number of ways is reduced by half, so one less bit